-Remember Six Gun City in Jefferson, New Hampshire?
+Who Else Remembers Six Gun City in Jefferson, New Hampshire?

 Hampton Beach was my favorite because there was the option to go play in the arcade if I was getting roasted by the sun.
 And of course, all of the best amusement parks were in the Granite State!
 If you got to go to Story Land, Canobie Lake Park, and Santa's Village all in one summer, we called that the amusement park trifecta.

 According to a site called The Disappointed Tourist, Six Gun City was a Frontier Western-style attraction that was opened in 1954 along Route 2 by James and Eleanor Brady.
-The site claims that they built the attraction with their eight on children on what was originally their farm.
+The site claims that they built the attraction with their eight children on what was originally their farm.

 In 2014, the family decided to stop charging admission and to rename the park The Fort Jefferson Fun Park and Campground.
-Sadly the cowboy skits were discontinued.
+Sadly, the cowboy skits were discontinued.

 Someone had an AWESOME idea of what they could do with the space that was once Six Gun City: turn it into a western-themed campground!
 They could remodel the buildings to look like old saloons/hotels and rent rooms, or build some ranch-style bunk houses with a kitchen and bath.
 Maybe they could even have some horseback riding lessons and allow people to bring their own horses.
 It's a pretty genius idea!

 With Yellowstone and 1883 being such a craze right now, I think that westerns are making a comeback and someone should capitalize on it.
-And since I never got on the Yellowstone bandwagon, I would just pretend I was on an episode of the old school Nickelodeon show "Hey Dude".
-That is a very obscure reference but if you get it, we can be friends.
+Since I never got on the Yellowstone bandwagon, I would just pretend I was on an episode of the old-school Nickelodeon show Hey Dude.
+That is a very obscure reference, but if you get it, we can be friends.